3 min read

 Layers of meaning.
 Layers of redirects.

-Google tells you what to write.
-Search Console shows you what queries you're already appearing for.
-Double down on those.
-Actual data beats theoretical research.
-In fact, there's a simple Search Console trick that finds quick win opportunities most people miss.
+And here's the real kicker: Google tells you what to write, because Search Console shows you what queries you're already appearing for, and you can double down on those, and actual data from real searches beats theoretical research every single time - in fact, there's a simple Search Console trick that finds quick win opportunities most people miss entirely.

 The Better Approach

-This approach beats months of spreadsheet building every time.
-And if you're still tempted to build that perfect keyword strategy, remember: there's no such thing as an SEO strategy anyway.
+This approach beats months of spreadsheet building every single time, and if you're still tempted to build that perfect keyword strategy, remember: there's no such thing as an SEO strategy anyway.

 The best keyword strategy is publishing and seeing what works.
 The worst is perfecting a spreadsheet you'll never use.